 – E.B.
 White (1899-1985) Greatest Generation American writer and author; awarded the Presidential Medal of Freedom (1963) and the Pulitzer Prize (1978).

 Baby Boomers.
 The reader may notice here and there a certain contempt for the American Baby Boomer generation, those born between 1945 and 1966.
 Of course, there are always a few exceptions to the rule, but it’s difficult to praise something so huge that has proven so utterly worthless.
 Generally, I regard Baby Boomer women as the most self-involved professional whiners in the history of humanity.
 And if Baby Boomer men had brains and spines to match their big mouths, they would have done something decades ago.
 This thoroughly corrupt mob of spoiled children has been steadily killing my country with a responsibility-avoidance dodge that is simply monumental.
+This bunch of self-involved losers, refusing to make the sacrifices or take the risks or make the investments necessary to keep their lucrative government benefits coming for ever lengthening lifespans, even has to borrow the futures of their children and grandchildren, to import the future taxpayer babies and foreign-educated brains necessary to keep the magic cornucopia, handed to them for free by their Greatest Generation parents, barely sputtering along.
 For a half century these 80,000,000 perpetual juveniles have done little more than worship themselves.
 And, even worse, they’ve passed all that disgusting “me” crap on to their children.
 Unless Generation Y, those born after about 1985, along with new immigrants, reject even more of the Baby Boomer dogma than the Baby Boomers rejected of their Greatest Generation parents, our society will not survive beyond mid-century.

 After over sixty years of listening to the exact same stuff every single day, I’ve come to the conclusion that American women are permanently stuck in 1960, that no matter how powerful are the positions they fill, how much they dictate to every man in sight, how many elections they decide, how much others accommodate their every demand, how arrogantly entitled they become, the only thing they do better than anyone else is talk, and over 90% of that talk is whine, the same whine as in 1960.
 “It’s what they do.”
 It’s a maddening loop on perpetual auto-repeat.
 American women are the most pampered, protected, promoted, privileged and powerful group on the planet, and yet the only thing they can do better than any other group on that planet is whine, incessantly.
 This is because no one has ever demanded that they accept the responsibility parts of each and every one of all those rights they keep claiming for themselves.
 Men are NOT responsible for the choices women make.
 A half century is a very long time for such a really humongous and enormously privileged group to avoid coming up with an original thought, to avoid taking an initiative on behalf of someone besides themselves, to actually accomplish something worthwhile on behalf of all of us.
 Talk is the most common and prominent characteristic of a self-anointed nobility class, serving itself and nothing else.
 YOU created this mess.
 This is America; shut up and DO something!